-But if you want to continue tracking data after July 1, 2023, the best thing to do is make the switch now.
+But if you want to continue tracking data after July 1, 2023 there are still some steps that must be taken.
+The best thing to do is make the switch now.
 Switching sooner rather than later will allow your Google Analytics 4 account to maximize the historical data made available to you.
 Switching now will also allow you more time to get comfortable with the new interface so you can hit the ground running after the switch.

 We’re Here To Help

 Here at InsideOut Solutions, we would be happy to help you make the switch over to Google Analytics 4.
 Just reach out to us to schedule your update and we’ll get you in our queue.
 The process will only take about 30 minutes to an hour to complete.
 After that, you’ll be able to start building up historical data from now until the switch on July 1, 2023.

 Please don’t hesitate.
 While July 1, 2023 seems far away, if you wait too long, we may not be able to get you updated before the switch.

 If you have any additional questions about making the switch to Google Analytics 4, please reach out.
 We’re here to help.